tyrasd/taghistory/readme.md

 API
 ---

+Data returned from the taghistory API described below is available under the terms of the [ODbL 1.0](http://opendatacommons.org/licenses/odbl/1.0/) license.

 ### `GET /<type>/<key>/<value>[?format=<format>]`

 Gets the osm object count history for the given tag (`key`, `value`) of the given OSM object type (`type`). `type` can be `***` to search for any object type.